Graduate Program Admission Information

 GRE test scores are not accepted and will not be considered for the following concentration areas: Applied Social Psychology, Human Factors & Applied Cognition, and School Psychology.

-Applicants should upload scanned unofficial transcripts before submitting their applications.
+Applicants should upload scanned unofficial transcripts as part of their application materials.
 Official transcripts are needed only when students are recommended for admission.
 For further information about submission of transcripts, click here.

 Additional Information for International Students